KArbeRes/MagentaA11yV2/public/content/documentation/web/page-level/skip-link.md

    - WHEN I use a desktop screenreader (NVDA, JAWS, VoiceOver) AND
    - I use the tab key to move focus to a skip link
-      - I HEAR It describes which landmark it's targeting
+      - I HEAR it describes which landmark it's targeting
-      - I HEAR It identifies itself as a link
+      - I HEAR it identifies itself as a link
-      - I HEAR It is typically the first element in the page
+      - I HEAR it is typically the first element in the page
    - THEN when I use the enter key to activate the link I HEAR my focus moves directly to the targeted element